-&lt;sup>254 Rule 204-2(e)(1) (setting time frame for retaining books and records); Rule 204-2(g) (permitting micrographic and electronic storage provided certain requirements are satisfied).
+&lt;sup>253 Rule 204-2(e)(1) (setting time frame for retaining books and records); Rule 204-2(g) (permitting micrographic and electronic storage provided certain requirements are satisfied).

-&lt;sup>255 Rule 204-2(e)(2).
+&lt;sup>254 Rule 204-2(e)(2).

-&lt;sup>256 For primary records of transactions (such as invoices, logs, confirmations, certain journals, and order memoranda), "current" means created concurrently with the transaction or shortly thereafter.
+&lt;sup>255 For primary records of transactions (such as invoices, logs, confirmations, certain journals, and order memoranda), "current" means created concurrently with the transaction or shortly thereafter.
 Secondary records (such as ledgers or other records to which transactional data are posted) need not be updated as transactions occur.
 Actual frequency of posting to keep records current will depend on the circumstances of the individual advisory business.

-&lt;sup>257 Section 210(c) provides that no reporting requirement under the Advisers Act may be construed to require an adviser to disclose to the SEC the identity, investments, or affairs of a client unless this information may relate to a particular proceeding or investigation brought to enforce a provision or provisions of the Act.
+&lt;sup>256 Section 210(c) provides that no reporting requirement under the Advisers Act may be construed to require an adviser to disclose to the SEC the identity, investments, or affairs of a client unless this information may relate to a particular proceeding or investigation brought to enforce a provision or provisions of the Act.

-- A memorandum of each order given by the adviser or of instructions received by the adviser to purchase or sell any security, showing: (a) the terms and conditions of the order; (b) any modification or cancellation of the order; (c) the identity of the person who recommended the transaction to the client and of the person who placed the order; (d) the account for which the order was entered and the date of entry; (e) the identity of the bank, broker, or dealer by or through whom the order was executed (where appropriate); and (f) designation of orders entered pursuant to use of a discretionary power. - All check books, bank statements, canceled checks, and cash reconciliations of the firm. - All bills or statements, paid or unpaid, relating to the business of the adviser as such. - All trial balances, financial statements, and internal audit working papers. - Originals of all written communications received and copies of all written communications sent relating to: (a) recommendations or advice given or proposed to be given (see Important Note below); (b) any receipt, disbursement, or delivery of funds or securities; (c) the placing or execution of any purchase or sell order; (d) "predecessor performance" (as defined in the Marketing Rule) and the performance or rate of return of any or all managed accounts, "portfolios" (as defined in the Marketing Rule), or securities recommendations;.
+- Journal(s), including cash receipts and disbursements records, and any other records of original entry forming the basis of entries in any ledger. - General and auxiliary ledgers (or comparable records) reflecting asset, liability, reserve, capital, income, and expense accounts. - A memorandum of each order given by the adviser or of instructions received by the adviser to purchase or sell any security, showing: (a) the terms and conditions of the order; (b) any modification or cancellation of the order; (c) the identity of the person who recommended the transaction to the client and of the person who placed the order; (d) the account for which the adviser was entered and the date of entry; (e) the identity of the bank, broker, or dealer by or through whom the order was executed (where appropriate); and (f) designation of orders entered pursuant to use of a discretionary power. - All check books, bank statements, canceled checks, and cash reconciliations of the firm. - All bills or statements, paid or unpaid, relating to the business of the adviser as such. - All trial balances, financial statements, and internal audit working papers. - Originals of all written communications received and copies of all written communications sent relating to: (a) recommendations or advice given or proposed to be given (see Important Note below); (b) any receipt, disbursement, or delivery of funds or securities; (c) the placing or execution of any purchase or sell order; (d) "predecessor performance" (as defined in the Marketing Rule) and the performance or rate of return of any or all managed accounts, "portfolios" (as defined in the Marketing Rule); or (e) securities recommendations.
 However, with respect to (d) above, advisers need not keep unsolicited market letters and similar communications of general public distribution not prepared by or for the adviser.
 Also with respect to (d) above, if notices, circulars, or any other "advertisement" (as defined in the Marketing Rule) offering any report, analysis, publication, or other investment advisory service are sent to more than 10 persons, the adviser is not required to keep a list of all addresses to which these communications were sent.
 Nevertheless, the adviser must keep a copy of the communication and a description of the address list and its source.

-IMPORTANT NOTE: "Communications" for this purpose includes all manner of electronic communications, e.g., texts, emails, tweets, and other forms of communication on social media platforms/channels, chats, instant messages, and the like.
-The requirement described in (a) above, i.e., communications regarding advice given, has been at the heart
+IMPORTANT NOTE: "Communications" for this purpose includes all manner of electronic communications, e.g., texts, emails, tweets, and other forms of communication on social media